MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-troubleshooting-voucher-not-generated.md

 # required metadata

 title: Voucher isn't generated
-description: This topic provides information about how to troubleshoot when a voucher should be generated, but isn't.
+description: This topic provides troubleshooting information that can help when a voucher should be generated but isn't.
 author: qire
 manager: beya
 ms.date: 04/13/2021